-Payment terms.
+- Payment terms.
 Mr Robertson contended that the rate of remuneration was higher than for an employee.
-Although there is no evidence of what an employee would have earned for the same work and one would need to know the cost to the employer of the fringe benefits that an employee would receive, I can accept that NPI paid more under the actual contract that it would have paid an employee because it had the flexibility of taking on the Appellant on a six-month basis as opposed to taking on a permanent employee.
+Although there is no evidence of what an employee would have earned for the same work and one would need to know the cost to the employer of the fringe benefits that an employee would receive, I can accept that NPI paid more - 25 under the actual contract that it would have paid an employee because it had the flexibility of taking on the Appellant on a six-month basis as opposed to taking on a permanent employee.
 But I do not think that helps to categorise the hypothetical contract.
 Mr Renshaw was paid a daily rate when working and not paid for holidays and sickness which is indicative of self-employment.
-On the other hand, the daily rate was more similar to an employee in that he could not earn more by working longer hours, which a self-employed person would normally be able to do.
+On the other hand, the daily rate was more similar to an amplause in that he could not earn more by working langer - 30 was more similar to an employee in that he could not earn more by working longer hours, which a self-employed person would normally be able to do.